graycoreio/daffodil/libs/design/loading-icon/README.md

 > This method is deprecated.
 It's recommended to update all custom components to standalone.

-## Diameter
-The diameter of a loading icon can be defined by using the `diameter` property.
-By default, the diameter is set to `60px`.

-<design-land-example-viewer-container example="loading-icon-diameter"></design-land-example-viewer-container>

 ## Theming
 The loading icon color is defined by using the `color` property.
 By default, the color is set to `primary`.
 This can be changed to one of the supported colors.